etorres-revature/Github_Finder/README.md

 ![GITHUB FINDER search results](./screenshots/github-finder-results.png)

 When the "more" button is pushed on a card, the associated Github user account information is displayed.
-The page

 The user's picture, name, location, biography, link to github profile, username, and linked in URL are displayed prominently.
 Below that are badges for the user's followers, following, public repos, and public gists.
 Finally, there are links to some of the user's most recent repositories:

 ![GITHUB FINDER profile page](./screenshots/github-finder-profile.png)

+From the Github User page you can click links to return to the Search Page or view the Github user's profile.

 React creates a Single Page Application(SPA).
 With conditional rendering and the react router the SPA appears to have multiple pages.